-If your child is unable to blow her nose, use a nasal bulb or aspirator to suck the mucus from the nasal cavity.
+If your child is unable to blow her nose, using a nasal bulb will help you help her clear out the nasal passageway.

-You can loosen mucus and soothe a cough by using a Cool Mist Humidifier.
+Another way to loosen mucus and soothe a cough is to use a Cool Mist Humidifier.

 Elevating your child’s head may improve drainage and allow her to rest more comfortably.